Page highlights

 • over the year following first hip fracture, 3.0% of surgical patients were hospitalised with a second hip fracture

-• 26% of first hip fracture patients died within 1 year of admission to hospital (AIHW 2023).
+• 26% of first hip fracture patients died within one year of admission to hospital.

-See Hip fracture care pathways in Australia for more information.
+For more information, see Hip fracture care pathways in Australia (AIHW 2023).